 Mitsui OSK Lines has invested in a fuels company that makes methanol from renewable electricity.

-HIF Global, a Chilean e-fuels company, said the Japanese shipping giant has added to some $220m in funding that it has raised so far this year.
+HIF Global, a Chilean e-fuels developer, said the Japanese shipping giant has added to some $220m in funding that it has raised so far this year.

-The cash will help finance expansion of e-fuels projects in the US, Australia, Chile and Uruguay.
+The cash will help finance the expansion of e-fuel projects in the US, Australia, Chile and Uruguay.

 Subscribe to Green Seas